 Ultimately, whether or not stainless steel brake lines are worth the added cost depends on you and your driving style.
 If you’re an off-roader who is worried about debris severing your brake line, then they’re probably a good investment.
 Likewise, if you’re a performance driver who likes to barely press their brake before getting push back and response, then it will certainly improve your braking experience.

 If you are the type of person who jams their pedals straight to the floor anyway and could care less if they were made of putty or a firm rock, then you probably won’t see any substantial benefit from upgrading your brake lines.
 Also, if you are this type of driver, it might do you well to learn about how to engine brake in order to better take care of your vehicle.

 There’s nothing inherently “wrong” with rubber brake lines, and they’re a great fit for the vast majority of drivers, but if you’re looking for a more responsive brake feel, then stainless steel brake lines are a great way to do that.

 There are other ways to improve your brake feel as well, including improved brake pads or calipers.
 You can improve your brakes with any one of these upgrades or go all out and use them together.
-When it comes to brakes, better safe than sorry is a good policy.
+When it comes to brakes, "better safe than sorry" is a good policy.

 Sources: Engineering Explained | How Stuff Works | Axle Addict Image Credit: Car ID | One Man and His Mustang | Car Parts